 c) during school activities outside the school grounds Parents are informed about special arrangements which apply in relation to school activities such as excursions and sporting activities outside the school grounds.

-SCHOOL LEARNING SUPPORT OFFICERS
+SCHOOL LEARNING SUPPORT OFFICERS (SLSO)

-School Learning Support Officers (Teachers' Aides) work with students who are on special integration programs and transition programs.
-They work in the classrooms in a support capacity or with individuals or groups using programs prepared by the teachers.
+School Learning Support Officers (Teachers' Aides) work with students who are identified as needing help with their learning.
+They work in the classrooms in a support capacity or with individuals or small groups.